orkes-io/docs/docs/sdks/authentication.md

+---
+slug: "/sdks/authentication"
+description: "Learn how to authenticate for programmatic access to Conductor (SDK and API)."
+---

 # Authentication and Access Keys

 Authentication is required for programmatic access to Conductor SDKs and APIs.
 Every connection to Orkes Conductor requires an authorization header with a valid JSON Web Token (JWT).